Cyberistic/Kuwait-University-Computer-Engineering-Masters-Prep-2025/4 - Network and Security/20 - Transport Layer Protocols.md

 > 🎯 Use UDP when you can **tolerate loss** but need speed.
 > 📦 Use TCP when **every byte matters**, even if it’s slower.

----

-Let me know if you want a diagram, animations, or this in PDF form for notes!